vimeo/timeserieswidget/README.md

 when a tswidget feature maps directly to a native flot feature, or it doesn't work with rickshaw or just any option in the flot api (legend, grid, ...)

+you can set on_click to a callback that will be called when you click on a plot

 #### rickshaw specific

 when a tswidget feature maps directly to a native rickshaw feature, or it doesn't work with flot